thinc-org/awesome-stack/src/pages/things/styfle-dub.md

   - backend
   - terminal

-desc: Dub is an open-source link management tool for modern marketing teams to create, share, and track short links.
+desc: "Dub is an open-source link management tool for modern marketing teams to create, share, and track short links."

-by: p16w
+by: "p16w"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---